aliyun-beta/aliyun-oss-go-sdk/doc/object.md

 	fmt.Printf("%#v\n", res)
 ```

-### List objects in a bucket satisfying some conditions
+### List objects in a bucket satisfying some options

 ```go
 	// list all objects